genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-03-how-to-create-a-pull-request-in-github-correctly.md

 ## 4. Make changes

-Now you can make Changes to the files in the project.
+Now you can make changes to the files in the project.
 Here, we just have a `README.md` file.
 You can edit it and add this sentence to the end of the file:

 ```markdown
 - This line was added by [<Your Name Here>](https://github.com/<your-username>).